laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 Complete Linear Theil-Sen delivered more noisy results than Incomplete Linear Theil-Sen

 Incomplete Quadratic Theil-Sen delivered more noisy results than Incomplete Linear Theil-Sen

+## Open Issues, Known problems and Regrettable design decissions

+### Use of Quadratic Theil-Senn regression for determining &alpha; and &omega; based on time and &theta;

+The underlying assumption of this approach is that the Angular Accelration &alpha; is constant, which in rowing it certainly won't be as the force will vary based on the position in the Drive phase (hence the powercurve).
+For us, it represents a huge improvement from both the traditional numerical approach (as taken by [[1]](#1) and [[4]](#4)) and the linear regression methods used by earlier approaches of Open Rowing Monitor.
+As the number of datapoints in a *Flanklength* in the relation to the total number of datapoints in a stroke is small, we consider this is a decent approximation while maintaining an sufficiently efficient algorithm to be able to process all data in the datastream in time.

+We can inmagine there are better suited third polynomal approaches available that can robustly calculate &alpha; and &omega; as a function of time based on time and &theta;.
+However, getting these to work in a datastream with very tight limitations on time and memory is quite challenging.
+We also observe that in several areas the theoretical best approach did not deliver the best practical result (i.e. a "better" algorithm delivered a more noisy result for &alpha; and &omega;).

+### Use of Quadratic Theil-Senn regression and a median filter for determining &alpha; and &omega;

+For a specific flank, our regression algorithm calculates the &alpha; for the flank and the &omega;'s for each point of the flank.
+As a datapoint will be part of several flank calculations, we obtain several &alpha;'s and &omega;'s that are valid approximations for that specific datapoint.
+To obtain the most stable result, we opt for the median of all valid values for &alpha; and &omega; to calculate the definitive approximation of &alpha; and &omega; for that specific datapoint.
+Although this approach has proven very robust, and even necessary to prevent noise from disturbing powercurves, it is very conservative.
+For example, when compared to Concept 2's results, the powercurves have the same shape, but the peak values are considerable lower.

+Reducing extreme values while maintaining the true data volatility is a subject for further improvement.

 ## References